BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14BinarySearch.md

         while (left <= right) {
             // set middle to halfway between left & right int middle = (left + right) / 2;
-            if (target < elements[middle]) {
+            // if the target is less than middle if (target < elements[middle]) {
-                // target less than middle, set right edge of search range to middle-1 right = middle - 1;
+                // set right edge of search range to middle-1 right = middle - 1;
             }
-            else if (target >= elements[middle]) {
+            // if the target is GREATER THAN middle else if (target >= elements[middle]) {
-                // target greater than middle, set left edge of search range to middle+1 left = middle + 1;
+                // set left edge of search range to middle+1 left = middle + 1;
             }
+            // the target equals the middle
             else {
                 // match was found, return the index location return middle;